DistrictOfJoban/JCM-Docs/docs/players/blocks/fare_saver.md

 light_level: 15
 ---

-A **Fare Saver** is a functional block in Joban Client Mod.
-This replicates the older variants of MTR Fare Saver in real life.
+A **Fare Saver** is a block in Joban Client Mod, replicating an older variants of a MTR Fare Saver machine.

 ## Usage
 1. Right click the machine